-Food quality: The menus at Tassia are devised by Antonia, who completed a Leith’s cookery course.
-Expect inventive recipes with fresh ingredients and great presentation – they even have their own cookbook!
-They tend to offer dishes where guests can help themselves, rather than plating up portions.
+Food quality: The original menus at Tassia were devised by Antonia, who completed a Leith’s cookery course.
+We understand the same style has continued under the management of Martin and his wife.
+Expect inventive recipes with fresh ingredients and great presentation.
+They tend to offer dishes where guests can help themselves, rather than plated meals.

 Breakfast is a feast of cereals, fruit, fresh bread, eggs, bacon and other cooked treats.
 There is plenty on offer to keep you going for the morning.